Chart Color Schemes

 Avalon Beach's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Avalon Beach's health outcomes data shows exceptional results with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 74% of the total population (7,705 people), compared to the national average of 55.3%.
+Avalon Beach demonstrates excellent health outcomes with a very low prevalence of common health conditions across all age groups.
+Approximately 74% of its total population (7,702 people) has private health cover, significantly higher than the national average of 55.7%.

-The most prevalent medical conditions in the area are arthritis and asthma, affecting 7.3% and 6.5% of residents respectively.
-A significant majority, 73.9%, report being completely clear of medical ailments, slightly higher than Greater Sydney's 72.8%.
-Avalon Beach has a higher proportion of seniors aged 65 and over at 25.4% (2,662 people) compared to Greater Sydney's 24.1%.
-Notably, health outcomes among seniors in Avalon Beach are particularly strong, performing better than the general population in health metrics.
+The most prevalent medical conditions are arthritis and asthma, affecting 7.3% and 6.5% of residents respectively.
+A majority, 73.9%, report being completely free from medical ailments compared to 72.8% in Greater Sydney.
+Avalon Beach has a higher proportion of seniors aged 65 and over at 25.4% (2,661 people) than Greater Sydney's 24.1%.
+Despite this, health outcomes among seniors are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health